 A specification of a deep learning model written in a supported deep learning framework.
 The model definition contains training code that inherits from a Python class provided by Determined (

 EstimatorTrial).
-More information can be found at Model Definitions.
+More information can be found at Training: Implement Training APIs.

 - searcher, search algorithm

 A type of hyperparameter search to use.
 The search algorithm determines how many trials will be run for a particular experiment and how the hyperparameters will be set.
-More information can be found at Hyperparameter Tuning With Determined.
+More information can be found at Training: Hyperparameter Tuning.